Season of Glass (album): Background

+In contrast, the rear cover has the eyeglasses replaced with a potted geranium and the drinking glass is full of water.

 Reception

+Commercial Performance

 Season of Glass charted at number 49 on the Billboard 200, making it Ono's highest-charting solo album to date.
 The songs "Mindweaver" and "Goodbye Sadness" received medium airplay on the Santa Rosa station KHTH soon after the album's release.

+The chart performance of Season of Glass, along with Ono's single "Walking on Thin Ice", resulted in her being ranked 37th among female artists for the year 1981 for performance on the Hot 100 and Billboard 200 charts.

+Critical reception

 Billboard magazine gave the album a positive review, describing the album as Ono's "reaffirmation in life", containing a sense that she will "brave the crisis".
 Billboard also described the album as having "a minimum of quirks" and sounded more commercial than any of her previous albums.
 The songs "I Don't Know Why", "Goodbye Sadness", "Turn of the Wheel" and "She Gets Down on Her Knees" were chosen as the best cuts from the album.

+UK trade magazine Record Business noted that Season of Glass confirmed reviewers' first impressions of Double Fantasy that Ono was "writing and performing outstanding material".
+Record Business noted how "strident, assured and confident" Yoko's voice had become, as well as the "excellent" musicianship shown on the album, with "tasteful saxophone breaks" and "echoes of Morricone".

 Music journalist Robert Christgau stated that "damn near every song [on the album] is affecting".
 He described the transition from the "retrospective irony" of "Extension 33" to the "cut-off vulnerability" of "No, No, No" as "positively gut-wrenching".

 In a review for the 1997 reissue, Ryan Schreiber of Pitchfork called the album "a landmark in musical history" that "[encapsulated] Yoko's sadness" as well as the sadness felt around the world by John Lennon's death.
 He added that the album showcased Ono's "remarkable strength" and described the bonus demo recording of "I Don't Know Why" on the reissue as "harrowing".